Plautus: Second Punic War and Macedonian War

 Later, coming off the heels of the conflict with Hannibal, Rome was preparing to embark on another military mission, this time in Greece.
 While they would eventually move on Philip V in the Second Macedonian War, there was considerable debate beforehand about the course Rome should take in this conflict.
 But starting this war would not be an easy task considering those recent struggles with Carthage—many Romans were too tired of conflict to think of embarking on another campaign.
 As W. M. Owens writes in his article "Plautus' Stichus and the Political Crisis of 200 B.C.", "There is evidence that antiwar feeling ran deep and persisted even after the war was approved."
 Owens contends that Plautus was attempting to match the complex mood of the Roman audience riding the victory of the Second Punic War but facing the beginning of a new conflict.
 For instance, the characters of the dutiful daughters and their father seem obsessed over the idea of officium, the duty one has to do what is right.
 Their speech is littered with words such as pietas and aequus, and they struggle to make their father fulfill his proper role.
 The stock parasite in this play, Gelasimus, has a patron-client relationship with this family and offers to do any job in order to make ends meet; Owens puts forward that Plautus is portraying the economic hardship many Roman citizens were experiencing due to the cost of war.

 With the repetition of responsibility to the desperation of the lower class, Plautus establishes himself firmly on the side of the average Roman citizen.
 While he makes no specific reference to the possible war with Greece or the previous war (that might be too dangerous), he does seem to push the message that the government should take care of its own people before attempting any other military actions.

 Influences

 Greek New Comedy

-Greek New Comedy greatly differs from those plays of Aristophanes.
+Greek New Comedy greatly differs from the plays of Aristophanes.
 The most notable difference, according to Dana F. Sutton, is that New Comedy, in comparison to Old Comedy, is "devoid of a serious political, social or intellectual content" and "could be performed in any number of social and political settings without risk of giving offense".
 The risk-taking for which Aristophanes is known is noticeably lacking in the New Comedy plays of Menander.
 Instead, there is much more of a focus on the home and the family unit—something that the Romans, including Plautus, could easily understand and adopt for themselves later in history.